 Spa-Francorchamps sits in the Belgian Ardennes — hilly, forested, and subject to weather that changes without warning.
 The average July high is 23°C, but rain falls on roughly half of July days.
 The circuit terrain is demanding on footwear.
 Packing for this race requires a different mindset than a warm-weather F1 event.

-Morning temperature: 12–16°C — cold enough to feel it before midday
+Morning temperature: 12–16°C — cold enough to feel it, especially in fog or cloud

 Afternoon temperature: 18–23°C — comfortable when dry, cold when wet